The Total Number of Websites Is Expected to Exceed 1 Billion in the Coming Year

-At the time of this writing, the number was estimated at around 970,864,745, and increasing by about 2 websites per second (Source: https://www.internetlivestats.com/).
-According to Internet research company Netcraft, as of this past spring there were around 177 million active websites among the hundreds of millions of existing hostnames.
+At the time of this writing, the number was estimated at around 970,864,745 and increasing by about 2 websites per second (Source: https://www.internetlivestats.com/).
+According to Internet research company Netcraft, as of this past spring, there were around 177 million active websites among the hundreds of millions of existing hostnames.

 Hosting these hundreds of millions of websites are hundreds, by some counts thousands, of hosting service providers that use servers all over the world.
-Smaller businesses and folks with personal websites–for whom the hassle and expense of purchasing, setting up, and managing a server is both unnecessary and lacking in benefits–have been taking advantage of off-site hosting from the beginning.
+Smaller businesses and folks with personal websites–for whom the hassle and expense of purchasing, setting up, and managing a server are both unnecessary and lacking in benefits–have been taking advantage of off-site hosting from the beginning.

 In November of this year, research firm IDC reported that it expects the total number of data centers of all types (which would include private data centers of large corporations) to peak at around 8.6 million in 2017.
-By 2018, it says, large data centers like the ones highlighted in the map below will likely account for more than 72% of all service provider data center construction in terms of space worldwide.
+By 2018, it says, large data centers like the ones highlighted in the map above will likely account for more than 72% of all service provider data center construction in terms of space worldwide.
 (Source: https://www.crn.com/news/data-center/300075706/the-2015-data-center-100.htm).
 So where are these giant data centers located?

 Where to Find the Biggest Data Centers in the World

 Here, we map out some of the biggest data centers, current and upcoming, around the world.
 Now, data centers can be hard to compare, as some are essentially just buildings full of servers, while others include office, convention, and sometimes even living space.
 Plus, new projects are announced every few months, each seemingly bigger and better than the last.
 Nevertheless, we think the map gives a pretty good idea of the world’s hosting hot spots and just how much is being invested in creating them.